LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Skills & groups/connect-visitors-to-agents-by-skill.md

 ![](/img/delete_skill.png)

+{: .notice}
+You can also delete users in bulk, by using our Skills API.
+[Please refer to the Developers' Community](https://developers.liveperson.com/skills-api-methods-delete-skills.html) for more information on how to use the API.

 ## Skills transfer list

 Creating a transfer list per skill helps brands to define, for each skill, a list of other skills that the conversation can be transferred to.